CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 -   og:image:height
 -   og:description

+The next three positions are specifically used for **Schema (microdata)** so if you have turn this option on make sure to assign items to all of the avaliable positions.
+This will ensure that you pages pass Google's **Structured Data Test**.

+-   og:author
+-   og:creation:date
+-   og:modification:date

 Setting up the **CW Open Graph Extension Layout** is easy just follow the steps outlined below.

 #### Step 1